Maimonides: Early life

-Maimonides was born 1138 (or 1135) in Córdoba in the Muslim-ruled Almoravid Caliphate, at the end of the Golden Age of Jewish culture in Spain after the first centuries of Muslim rule.
+Maimonides was born 1138 (or 1135) in Córdoba in the Muslim-ruled Almoravid dynasty, at the end of the Golden Age of Jewish culture in Spain after the first centuries of Muslim rule.
 His father, Maimon ben Joseph, was a dayyan or rabbinic judge.
-Aaron ben Jacob ha-Kohen later wrote that he had traced Maimonides' descent back to Simeon ben Judah ha-Nasi from the Davidic line.
-His ancestry, going back four generations, is given in his Epistle to Yemen as Moses ben Maimon ben Joseph ben Isaac ben Obadiah.
-At the end of his commentary on the Mishnah, however, a longer, slightly different genealogy is given: Moses ben Maimon ben Joseph ben Isaac ben Joseph ben Obadiah ben Solomon ben Obadiah.

 Maimonides studied Torah under his father, who had in turn studied under Joseph ibn Migash, a student of Isaac Alfasi.
 At an early age, Maimonides developed an interest in contemporary science and philosophy.
 He read ancient Greek philosophy accessible via Arabic translations and was deeply immersed in the sciences and learning of Islamic culture.

-Maimonides, who was revered for his personality as well as for his writings, led a busy life, and wrote many of his works while travelling or in temporary accommodation.

-Exile
+Exile from Spain

 Maimonides' house in Fez, Morocco, according to local tradition.
 It is now occupied by the Dar al-Magana.

 A Berber dynasty, the Almohads, conquered Córdoba in 1148 and abolished dhimmi status (i.e., state protection of non-Muslims ensured through payment of the jizya tax) in some territories.
 The loss of this status forced Jewish and Christian communities to choose between conversion to Islam, martyrdom, or exile.
 Many Jews were forced to convert, but due to suspicion by the authorities of fake conversions, the new converts had to wear identifying clothing that set them apart and made them subject to public scrutiny.

 Maimonides' family, along with many other Jews, chose exile.
 For the next ten years, Maimonides moved about in southern Spain and North Africa, eventually settling in Fas.
 Some say that his teacher in Fez was Yehuda Ha-Cohen Ibn Susan, until the latter was killed in 1165.

 During this time, he composed his acclaimed commentary on the Mishnah during 1166–1168.
 (Note: Seder HaDoroth (year 4927) quotes Maimonides as saying that he began writing his commentary on the Mishna when he was 23 years old, and published it when he was 30.
 Because of the dispute about the date of Maimonides' birth, it is not clear which year the work was published.)

+Sojourn to the Holy Land

+Following this sojourn in Morocco, he lived in Acre with his father and brother, arriving on May 16, 1165.
+They lived there for five months.
+In October, he visited Jerusalem, where he prayed at the Temple Mount.
+He wrote that this day of visiting the Temple Mount was a day of holiness for him and his descendants.
+He then visited the Cave of the Patriarchs in Hebron.